 Ideal for those predominantly hiring or lending to friends and family.

 Hirer must put the policy in place and pays the insurer directly.

 Claims are instigated by the policyholder - i.e. the person who has hired the van rather than the owner.

-Claims do not affect you, as the hirers insurance record or no claims bonus.
+Claims do not affect you, as it's the hirer's insurance record or no claims bonus.

-For the van owner its essential to spot any damage when the van is returned in order a claim can be made before you loose touch with the hirer.
+For the van owner it's essential to spot any damage when the van is returned in order that a claim can be made before you lose touch with the hirer.

-Pros - The Insurer deal with the legal requirements regarding identifying the policyholder to meet Anti Money Laundering legislation.
+Pro's - The Insurer deals with the legal requirements regarding identifying the policyholder to meet Anti Money Laundering legislation.
 Vehicles can be hired on an 'excluding insurance rate' basis with claims not affecting your policy record.